lkeude96/wave/README.md

   sudo gem install cocoapods
   ```
 * Download the Wave project
-* Navigate to the directory
+* Navigate to the directory in terminal
 * Install the pods by running
   ```
   pod install